kejtkjet1/stock-analysis/README.md

                End If

-Adding the index- allowed us to simplify and minimize the code and make it more flexible
+Adding the index- allowed us to simplify and minimize the code and make it faster and more flexible